Rules and Regulations

 Art.
 36 Invitations and Prerequisites

-• qualifiers in mountain trail running;
+- Proven experience in mountain running and/or trail running;

 Art.
 37 Types of invitations